Luquan Yi and Miao Autonomous County

-Luquan Yi and Miao Autonomous County (禄劝彝族苗族自治县 (禄劝彝族苗族自治縣, Lùquàn Yízú Miáozú Zìzhìxiàn); A-Hmao: 𖼘𖽒𖽪𖾗 𖼪𖽑𖽱𖽗𖾙 𖽃𖽔 𖼄𖽘𖾔 𖽃𖽔 𖼄𖽑𖽻𖾔 𖽀𖽒𖽧𖾕 𖼮𖽑𖽱𖾓 𖼺𖽙) is an autonomous county, under the jurisdiction of Kunming, Yunnan, China, bordering Sichuan province to the north.
+Luquan Yi and Miao Autonomous County is an autonomous county, under the jurisdiction of Kunming, Yunnan, China, bordering Sichuan province to the north.
 As of the 2020 census the population was 378,881.

 The county seat has two bus stations.
 The first is the long-distance Kunming-Luquan bus station, near the access to the G108 highway.
 The second is the local public bus station behind the Wuxinglu street market, with buses north to Maoshan, Tuanjie, Zhongping and Sayingpan, south to Songde, east to Cuihua and west to Wuding County.

 Luquan County borders Xundian County and Dongchuan District to the east, Fumin County to the south, Wuding County to the west, and Huili and Huidong County of Sichuan across the Jinsha River to the north.

 Economy

 Luquan's agriculture is specialized in sericulture, chestnuts, white kidney beans, coffee, and tobacco.